Hans-xwh/Blender-A3DA/README.md

 Right now its not possible to import more than a single A3DA file per scene, as the controller names will overlap.
 I plan to make this possible.
 Some transformations are weird after importing, and i dont know why.
 Some objects will be fixed by inverting their Z rotation, I'm still not sure why this happens.

+Right now supports only stage object animation.
+This is my first time trying to write a Blender script, so don't expect this to work perfectly.
+Im open to feedback.